What Is Air Receiver Tank: Full Guidelines

 Can the Air Receiver Be Stored Outdoors?

-Compressed air receiver tanks can be bulky, so many compressed air system owners would prefer to store them outside.
+Compressed air receivers can be bulky, so many users would prefer to store them outside.
 Outdoor storage saves precious floor space in the facility.

 However, outdoor storage only works in milder, non-freezing climates.
 Make sure your climate is suitable for outdoor placement of your compressed air tank.

-Outdoor storage of the air receiver tank is only appropriate for environments that stay above freezing year-round.
-In freezing temperatures, outdoor tanks can ice up and even rupture—a costly and potentially dangerous outcome.
+Outdoor storage of the air receiver is only appropriate for environments that stay above freezing year-round.
+In freezing temperatures, outdoor tanks can ice up and even rupture — a costly and potentially dangerous outcome.
 If your area experiences freezing temperatures during part of the year, it is safest to keep your tank indoors.

 Tips for Outdoor Storage of Air Receiver Tanks